 Health-Conscious Choices: Frozen foods that are more nutritious and convenient are becoming more popular as consumers are increasingly looking for frozen food options that are organic, gluten-free, and low in preservatives.
 Many companies are responding by offering healthier frozen meal choices.

-Sustainable Packaging & Sourcing: A major trend in frozen food packaging is a strong shift towards sustainable options, including the use of compostable & biodegradable packaging materials, reducing plastic usage, sourcing responsibly, and incorporating smart technologies to provide transparency to consumers about the product's environmental impact.
+Sustainable Packaging and Sourcing: A major trend in frozen food packaging is a strong shift towards sustainable options, including the use of materials from the biodegradable packaging market, reducing plastic usage, sourcing responsibly, and incorporating smart technologies to provide transparency to consumers about the product's environmental impact.